Why Are My Breasts Getting Bigger After Menopause?

 "My back has been really suffering from it, and not a lot of people talk about this," she said.

 Is this a common issue for women during the menopausal transition or is it a rare occurrence?
-We chatted with experts to find out.
+We chatted with experts about menopause breast growth.

 Whether breasts get larger after menopause depends on who you ask.